 When my mother was a child, she ambled outside to play.
 Unexpectedly, the family’s polled billy goat rammed her and sent her somersaulting through the air.

 Why is my goat headbutting me?
+Goats headbutt humans with the main reason of defending itself.
 Headbutting is natural, normal behavior goats use to play with each other and establish their place in the herd.

 This may go against your instincts because goats are great pets.
 But, petting them on the head communicates a challenge to your goats.